tHALL3000/meme-maker/README.md

 # meme-maker
-This is a fun and simple way to make your own memes without all the ads and suxh.
+This is a fun and simple way to make your own memes without all the ads and such.